metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Rashod Bateman finally stepping up as a deep threat for the Ravens.
 Very much needed too, considering their lack of weaponry.

+Justin Houston might be a resurgent force here for the Ravens pass rush.

 ***

 ## Buccaneers @ Saints